Harnessing the Quiet Power of Introverts at Work

 How can we create professional environments that celebrate Introverts for their contributions, and foster conditions for them to thrive?

-We celebrate the charisma and entertainment of extraversion, while mitigating the Introvert contribution of a slow-and-steady approach to relationship building.
-We revere those who share thoughts quickly instead of those who patiently information gather before sharing ideas.
-Companies are unconsciously stacking the deck in favor of an extraverted way of working and marginalizing the positive contributions of Introverts to organizational culture.
+We celebrate the charisma and entertainment of extraversion, while mitigating the Introvert's contribution of a slow-and-steady approach to relationship building.
+We revere those who share thoughts quickly, instead of those who patiently information gather before sharing ideas.
+Companies unconsciously favor an extraverted way of working and marginalize the positive contributions of Introverts to organizational culture.

-If we agree effective leadership requires the ability to cultivate potential others, leaders must learn to not only understand Introverts, but create opportunities for them to thrive.
-So let's understand what it means to be an Introvert, clear up a few myths and strategize ways to leverage the strengths Introverts bring to the organizational table.
+If we agree that effective leadership requires the ability to cultivate potential others, leaders must not only understand Introverts, but also create opportunities for them to thrive.
+So let's understand what it means to be an Introvert, clear up a few myths, and strategize ways to leverage the strengths Introverts bring to the organizational table.